aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 ## Stopping and Restarting the Desktop

 You may safely reboot, stop, and restart the desktop instance at any time.
-The desktop will automatically mount the EFS file-system on ```/efs``` at restart.
+The desktop will automatically mount the EFS file-system at restart.

 ## Deleting the Stack